As a beginner how to choose a telescope is difficult tusk. So here is an article can help you choose the best telescope.

 While it can be very tempting to pick up a cheap telescope packaged in a colorful box, most of the times it will be of low quality and probably end up disappointing you.
 You can always consider a good pair of binoculars if you have a budget of less than $200.
 Even if you have a lot of money to spend, it is not a wise choice to buy the most expensive telescope out there.
 It is always better to start with a beginner telescope and learn your way to more powerful telescopes.

-It is always a good choice to take your time and consider all of the above-mentioned factors before making a decision about your first telescope.
+It is always a good choice to take your time and consider all of the above-mentioned factors before deciding on your first telescope.
 With the right telescope, you will be ready to experience a lifetime of cosmic wonders and exploration.